Chiranjeevi005/Digital-E-Gram-Panchayat/Project Report.md

    - Email + Password authentication
    - Passwords are securely hashed using bcrypt
    - Strong password policy enforcement for Admin and Staff roles

-2. Google Sign-In (Citizens Only)
-   - Integrated with NextAuth.js
-   - Available only for Citizen role
-   - Admin and Staff roles cannot use Google Sign-In

 ## Services Implementation